3 Strategies for "Templatizing" Your User Research [+Example Templates]

 Documents and artefacts that allow for this kind of recycling are usually built around a solid framework to give your thoughts and ideas structure, yet flexible enough to accommodate variations across projects.

-Transforming such documents into templates can help you organise your thoughts, make it easier to scope out a new project, and save time and mental effort you could otherwise spend on doing actual research rather than on setting it up - something that is particularly crucial during successive rounds of tactical research.
+Transforming such documents into templates can help you organize your thoughts, make it easier to scope out a new project, and save time and mental effort you could otherwise spend on doing actual research rather than on setting it up—something that is particularly crucial during successive rounds of tactical research.

 Here are a few examples of how we use templates at different stages of user research at Onfido: